garagehive/garagehive.github.io/docs/garagehive-online-documents-previewing-and-publishing-online-documents.md

    ![](media/garagehive-online-documents-previewing3.png)

-5. The document will be previewed without the option for the customer to authorise the work to be done online.
+5. The document will be previewed without the option for the customer to authorise online.
+This option is primarily used to inform the customer about the work to be done.

    ![](media/garagehive-online-documents-previewing4.png)

-6. To preview the document with the option for the customer to authorise online, select the **With Authorisation** slider on the **Publish Online Document** page.
-Click **OK**.
+6. To preview the document with the option for the customer to authorise online, select the **With Authorisation** slider on the **Publish Online Document** page, then click **OK**.

    ![](media/garagehive-online-documents-previewing5.png)

-7. The document will be previewed with the option for the customer to authorise the work to be done online.
+7. The document will be previewed with the option(s) for the customer to authorise the work online.

    ![](media/garagehive-online-documents-previewing6.png)